 How to complete a Master Promissory Note

 When it comes time to take out a federal student loan, your school financial aid office will help you navigate through the process.
 You can sign a paper version of the Master Promissory Note — your financial aid office will provide it — or you can fill out a Master Promissory Note online.
 According to Federal Student Aid, you must complete the process in one session and it takes about 30 minutes to complete.

-To complete the Master Promissory Note, you’ll need your Federal Student Aid ID (FSA ID) and provide personal information about yourself and identifying information about your selected college.
+To complete the Master Promissory Note, you’ll need to provide your Federal Student Aid ID (FSA ID) and personal information as well as identifying information about your selected college.
 Your FSA ID functions as an electronic signature.

 Finally, read the contract to make sure you understand all of the terms and conditions.
 Once you’re comfortable with it and have completed the necessary fields, you can electronically sign and submit your Master Promissory Note.

 When you submit the MPN, it will ask you to provide the names and contact information for two references — people who have known you for at least three years.
 If you move without telling the U.S. Department of Education, the U.S. Department of Education will contact these references to locate you as part of the skip-tracing process.